jaytea33/awesome-saas/README.md

 1. A server/NAS with docker installed
 2. A Portainer/Yacht setup.

-*Want something we don't have?
+*Want something I don't have?
 Make an issue and we'll work on adding it*

 ### Installing